JBioInf/veclab.github.io/_posts/publication/2016-09-19-quantifying-social-contacts-in-a-household-setting-of-rural-kenya.md

 <p class="text-justify lead">
 Each individual, other than one infant, was given a sensor to wear all the time for 4 days.
 They would wear the sensor from the time they wake in the morning up to the time they go to sleep in the night.
 In addition to the sensor’s proximity data, we collected each individual’s views concerning the sensors for example what do they think of the devices?
 Would they be willing to wear them for longer periods?
 What kind of questions were they asked when seen wearing them?
 Were they concerned about their privacy?
-And so on.

 </p>
 <p class="text-justify lead">